Table of contents

 - Obsessive compulsive disorder (OCD)

 Although the exact cause of the condition is unknown, Tourette’s is most likely a combination of genetic and environmental factors.
 Because it is a neurological disorder, neurotransmitters such as dopamine and serotonin most likely play a role.
-Specifically, breakdown of dopamine and abnormalities in certain parts of the brain such as the basal ganglia, frontal lobes, and cortex are most likely involved.
+Specifically, the condition is most likely involved with the breakdown of dopamine and abnormalities in certain parts of the brain such as the basal ganglia, frontal lobes, and cortex.

 Risk factors include having a family history of the condition.
 Additionally, males are more likely to develop TS than females.

 The CDC cites additional studies that associate certain environmental conditions before and after birth with the appearance of the disease.
-However, more research is needed to confirm these initial findings.
+However, we need more research to confirm these initial findings.
 Some of these associations are:

 - Smoking during pregnancy